-At this time, Moderna’s application for FDA approval is pending, and it is anticipated that Johnson&Johnson/Janssen will file for FDA approval later this year.
-Moderna and Johnson&Johnson/Janssen coronavirus vaccines continue to be administered through emergency use authorization only.
+It is anticipated that Johnson&Johnson/Janssen will file for FDA approval .
+Johnson&Johnson/Janssen coronavirus vaccine continues to be administered through emergency use authorization only.
 For vaccinations administered through the emergency use authorization, none have been approved for individuals under age 5.
-Pfizer-BioNTech’s emergency use approval applies for individuals ages 5 through 15 years, Johnson&Johnson/Janssen and Moderna emergency approval is for individuals 18 years and older.
+Pfizer-BioNTech’s emergency use approval applies for individuals ages 5 through 15 years, and Johnson&Johnson/Janssen emergency approval is for individuals 18 years and older.

 Also under the emergency use provision, the Centers for Disease Control and Prevention are now recommending all eligible individuals who received the 2-dose Pfizer-BioNTech or Moderna Covid-19 vaccination or the single-dose Johnson&Johnson/Janssen vaccine receive a booster vaccination.
 Though the CDC advised that the Pfizer-BioNTech and Moderna vaccines are preferred over the Johnson&Johnson/Janssen vaccine, the Johnson&Johnson/Janssen booster may be administered in certain situations.
 Booster eligibility is as follows: Any individual 18 years or older may receive any available booster vaccination.
 For Moderna vaccine recipients, the booster dose should be administered at least 6 months after completion of your 2-dose vaccine series.
 For Pfizer-BioNTech vaccine recipients, the booster dose should be administered at least five months after completion of the 2-dose series.
 For Johnson&Johnson/Janssen recipients, the booster dose should be administered at least two months after your first vaccination.
 For individuals 12 through 17 years old specifically, the Pfizer-BioNTech is the only available booster vaccine at this time, and the booster dose should be administered at least 5 months after completing the 2-dose series.
 There are no approved booster vaccines for individuals under age 12 at this time.
 However, for moderately or severely immunocompromised adolescents, ages 5 though 11, the CDC recommends an additional dose to be administered 28 days after the second shot.